 Late-Arriving Aircraft: This is an all-too-familiar scenario for most flyers.
 Your departure time has come and gone, but you’re still waiting around the gate for your plane to arrive from its previous city.

-Air Carrier: This means the delay was entirely within the control of the airline, sometimes referred to in the contract of carriage as “irregular operations.”
+Air Carrier: This means the delay was entirely within the control of the airline, sometimes referred to in an airline’s contract of carriage as “irregular operations.”
 Mechanical issues and crew problems would fall under this category.
 Unlike force majeure events, irregular operations put airlines on the hook, which is why they aren’t always so forthcoming with the reason for these types of delays.

 Check On-Time Performance